y0umu/ResCSNet/README.md

 The code is in pytorch.
 As of coding `torch.utils.tensorboard` wasn't available, so I used `tensorboardX`.
 (But as it turns out there is no big difference between the two)

-It should run in Google Colabotory.
+It should run in Google Colaboratory.
 The notebook should be self-explanatory.

 # Reconstruction demo
 | Original                   | Reconstruction at ratio=0.10                         |